 In Singapore math, your child will develop multiplication and division skills throughout the year.
 Reinforcement lessons sharpen skills in problem solving, addition and subtraction using multi-digit numbers; measurement using standard and metric units; fractions and decimals; and, other areas.

 In third grade, your child will study science and engineering twice a week in our lower school STEM lab.
 Working collaboratively in groups of four, each “crew” is based on a NASA model.
 Missions (units) covered include space, matter, animals, energy, bridges, air and water, body systems, electricity, dinosaurs and fossils, aviation and contraptions.
 Students also explore robotics through the Lego WeDo program.

 - History and Social Studies

 Social Studies is taught using field trips and hands-on experiences such as the famous American biography presentation and parade, during which students dress as a famous American.

 - Physical Education

 Your child will participate in physical education three days a week.
 Instruction in P.E. continues the development of motor and manipulative skills, striking, kicking, jumping, hand-eye, and foot-eye coordination.
 Aerobics, rope and juggling activities, as well as low organizational games, continue to develop skill and fitness.
 Your child will be introduced to team games and team sports skills that are practiced in lead up games and activities.
-Fitness concepts introduced are more challenging and the use of the heart rate monitor adds to the understanding and challenge of developing a healthy lifestyle.
 Third graders are able to participate in Running Club, an after-school activity to promote the development of healthy lifestyle habits.
 They are encouraged to walk or run for 18 minutes and set personal goals as to how many miles they want to run throughout the year.